strawlab/strand-braid/strand-braid-user/users-guide/src/hardware-selection.md

 ### Basler cameras

 Due to the use of the Pylon API, any camera which can be used in the Pylon Viewer can be used in principle.
-In practice, we reguarly test with the following cameras:
+In practice, we regularly test with the following cameras:

 * Basler a2A1920-160umPRO
 * Basler a2A1920-160umBAS
 * Basler acA1300-200um
+* Basler acA640-120gm

 ### Allied Vision cameras (Planned for late 2021 or 2022)